Winning By Losing | 10 Tips to Reshape Behavior

 - makes dramatic claims for fast and easy weight loss

 Health professionals agree that the most sensible approach to weight loss is a balanced diet — eating a variety of foods, all in moderation — combined with exercise.
-The U.S. Department of Agriculture, the American Heart Association, the Association of Nutrition and Dietetics and the American Medical Association all recommend this combined approach.
+The U.S. Department of Agriculture, the American Heart Association, the Academy of Nutrition and Dietetics and the American Medical Association all recommend this combined approach.

 Your weight is determined by the number of calories you consume and the number of calories your body uses as energy.
 If you consume more calories than you burn, you will gain weight.
 You will lose weight by eating less, by being more active or – preferably – by doing both.

 For permanent weight loss, you also need to learn sound eating habits.
 While fad diets may take the weight off, they don't teach you how to keep it off.
 Remember, you're learning a way to live, not just a way to diet.
 And to keep weight off, you must stay motivated.
 Successful weight control depends upon YOU — not upon any particular product or program.